Responsive image

 Rules

-1. The Alberto Lysy International Violin Competition, organised by the Association Rencontres Musicales - Camerata Lysy de Château-d’Oex (Switzerland), is open to violinists of all nationalities born after 9 September 1996, and will take place in Gstaad (Switzerland) from Friday 18 October to Sunday 20 October 2024.
+1. The Alberto Lysy International Violin Competition, organised by the Association Rencontres Musicales - Camerata Lysy de Château-d’Oex (Switzerland), is open to violinists of all nationalities born after 8th October 1998, and will take place in Gstaad (Switzerland) from Thursday 8th October to Saturday 10th October 2026.

 2. Prizes and Awards: